MagnusOpera/PresqueYaml/README.md

 ⏎
    # this is a comment⏎
 user2:⏎
-  'first name': 'J a n e '    ⏎
+  firstname: 'J a n e '    ⏎
-  'last name':   Doe  ⏎
+  lastname:   Doe  ⏎
   ⏎
   age: 42⏎
   languages:⏎